jazho76/yan85_assembler/README.md

 # Yan85 Assembler & Disassembler

 **yan85** is a small, intentionally constrained virtual machine architecture encountered in reverse-engineering and binary exploitation challenges.

-It is designed to be simple to implement, awkward to program, and interesting to reverse.

-The architecture uses a fixed-width instruction format, a minimal register set, and a compact instruction set that exposes low-level execution details such as explicit stack manipulation, flag-based control flow and a syscall interface.
+The architecture uses a fixed-width instruction format, a minimal register set, and a compact instruction set.

-yan85 is not intended to model a real CPU.
-Instead, it serves as a pedagogical and challenge-oriented VM.

-This repository provides a minimal assembler and disassembler to make working with yan85 programs practical while preserving the low-level nature of the VM.
+This repository provides a minimal assembler and disassembler to work with yan85.

 ## Overview